Equatorial timelike circular orbits around generic ultracompact objects: Acknowledgements

 \section{Acknowledgements}

-We would like to thank P. V. Cunha for comments on a draft of this paper.
+We would like to thank the anonymous referee for the comments and references provided.
+We would like to also thank P. V. Cunha for comments on a draft of this paper.
 J. D. is supported by the FCT grant SFRH/BD/130784/2017.
 This work is supported by the Center for Research and Development in Mathematics and Applications (CIDMA) through the Portuguese Foundation for Science and Technology (FCT - Funda\c c\~ao para a Ci\^encia e a Tecnologia), references UIDB/04106/2020 and UIDP/04106/2020 and by national funds (OE), through FCT, I.P., in the scope of the framework contract foreseen in the numbers 4, 5 and 6 of the article 23, of the Decree-Law 57/2016, of August 29, changed by Law 57/2017, of July 19.
 We acknowledge support from the projects PTDC/FIS-OUT/28407/2017, CERN/FIS-PAR/0027/2019 and PTDC/FIS-AST/3041/2020.
 This work has further been supported by the European Union's Horizon 2020 research and innovation (RISE) programme H2020-MSCA-RISE-2017 Grant No.~FunFiCO-777740.
 The authors would like to acknowledge networking support by the COST Action CA16104.